 3. Set up a loyalty program

 This can be a great tactic to lure customers back after the holidays, especially because customers who keep a loyalty card in their wallet will have a tangible reminder from your business.
-For more about this read my blog here.

 One of the most important keys to turning Christmas traffic into year-round business is frequent interaction.
 Remind customers why they purchased from you in the first place — perhaps it’s your service, selection or convenience.
 Whatever it is, keep it at the forefront of their minds.

-4. Create a social media program
+4. Create a social media campaign

 This may be a Facebook page and Instagram account, or perhaps something a little different like Snapchat for real time notifications about hot specials, new releases, or something of value related to your products.
 A program that invites customers to contribute content is a great way to boost their engagement and loyalty.